Guidelines For Authors

 Captions for works of art should include the artist name, title of work, date, media or materials, dimensions (in metric), owner (include accession number if applicable), and credit.
 For works photographed as an installation, include the location and year (e.g., “Installation view at the Solomon R. Guggenheim Museum, 2013”).
 Provide appropriate credit to the photographer, illustrator, and owner (if other than the author) in the caption or in an acknowledgments section at the end of the paper.
 If a work of art is not illustrated with a figure, the above label copy information should be included in the body of the text when the work is first mentioned.

-As of 2013, papers will be published directly on EMG’s website.
-Color figures and charts will be reproduced in color for the website.
-Print on demand will continue to be an option, and images will be printed in black and white.
+As of 2013, papers will be published directly on the Electronic Media Review’s website.
+Color figures and charts will be reproduced in color.
+Print on demand will continue to be an option up to 2014, and images will be printed in black and white.

 PERMISSIONS

-Authors will have the opportunity to review all edits to their papers prior to final preparation of the print on demand PDFs.
+Authors will have the opportunity to review all edits to their papers prior to online publication.

 COPYRIGHT